The Long Road to Today

 About a year ago I started to receive requests from Southern Europe and Australia for copies of a 45 RPM record my band recorded in 1969.
 It turns out that record achieved a large level of contemporary airplay and became a collectors item.
 The band is the Crystal Revelation and the song is "Life" written by my bandmate John Lake.
 It can be heard at:

 It is part of a "garage rock" revival for music from the 60s.
-After contacting promoters in Italy I was invited to form a garage rock band, record a CD of garage rock covers and originals and come do a few summer concerts in Northern Italy.
+The Crystal Revelation's original members will perform as the Crystal Revelation Revival - CRR for short.
+After contacting promoters in Italy I was invited to reform a the original rock band, record a CD of garage rock covers and originals and come do a few summer concerts in Northern Italy.
 If anyone wants to nominate some covers or originals let me know.

 THE 20 YEARS BEFORE